alillje/baby-noise-app/README.md

 # Baby Sleep Noise App

-A simple web application that produces various noises & sounds to sooth babies.
+A simple mobile-first web application that produces various noises & sounds to sooth babies.

 The application will produce different noises and nature sounds.
 In version 1.0.0 the available sounds are: